Aero Dili: History

 The airline also procured the necessary certificate of registration (COR) and certificate of airworthiness (COA) from the Civil Aviation Authority of Timor-Leste (AACTL) in mid-March 2023.

 Aero Dili had negotiated with several leasing companies over the leasing of aircraft.
 The first two negotiations had not been able to go ahead, because the prospective lessors had been concerned about the weaknesses of Timor-Leste's aviation system and its legislative framework.

-The first of Aero Dili's leased aircraft, an Airbus A320 that had been operated by Bangkok Airways, and reconfigured to carry only 162 passengers, arrived in Dili on 20 March 2023.
+The first of Aero Dili's leased aircraft, an Airbus A320 that had previously been operated by another airline, and reconfigured to carry only 162 passengers, arrived in Dili on 20 March 2023.
 Upon arrival, it became the first commercial jet aircraft to be based in Timor-Leste.
 It was also the main attraction at an official launch of the airline's international services, featuring speeches by the President of Timor-Leste, José Ramos-Horta, and the country's Minister of Transport and Communications, José Agustinho da Silva, who had been one of the 17 passengers on board the flight.

 On 12 May 2023, the A320 operated Aero Dili's first scheduled international flights, between Dili and Denpasar/Bali, Indonesia, and in February 2024 it was used to inaugurate a scheduled service between Dili and Singapore.
 On 14 February 2025, the same A320 operated a new route to Xiamen, China.
 The route was scheduled to operate twice per month, and then upgrade to once a week service with effect from May 2025.

-In January 2025, Aero Dili took delivery of its first Airbus A319, which had previously been flown by China Eastern Airlines.
-The A319 is registered 4W-AAO, and arrived in Dili on 21 March 2025.
-Three days later, on 24 March 2025, it worked its maiden Aero Dili revenue flight from Dili to Oecusse, and then flew a round trip to Denpasar.
+In January 2025, Aero Dili took delivery of its first Airbus A319, also second-hand.
+The A319 arrived in Dili on 21 March 2025.
+Three days later, on 24 March 2025, it operated its maiden Aero Dili revenue flight, a domestic service from Dili to Oecusse, and then flew a round trip to Denpasar.
 By late April 2025, it was operating all four of Aero Dili's jet routes, to Oecusse, Denpasar, Singapore, and Xiamen, while the company's A320 was undergoing scheduled maintenance.

 As of mid-2025, the airline was also planning to introduce flights to Melbourne and Darwin in Australia.
+In the first half of 2026 the airline greatly expanded its operations, starting with services to Changle International Airport in Fuzhou, China on 26 January.
+The airline then inaugurated services to Kuala Lumpur International Airport, the primary international airport of Malaysia’s capital city Kuala Lumpur, on 28 March; and to Darwin International Airport in Darwin on 21 June.
+However the airline was also forced to curtail its operations due to the ongoing fuel crisis, announcing on 10 April 2026 that it was temporarily suspending the flights to Fuzhou and its more established Singapore services, as well as reducing the frequency of its flights to Xiamen and Kuala Lumpur.